trynmaps/metrics-mvp/README.md

 ## Computing Arrival Times

 The API and command-line scripts generate statistics based on Muni arrival times that are precomputed from the raw GPS data.
-The pre-computed arrival times are stored in S3 http://opentransit-stop-arrivals.s3.amazonaws.com/?prefix=v2 with a separate JSON file for each route for each day.
+The pre-computed arrival times are stored in S3 at http://opentransit-stop-arrivals.s3.amazonaws.com/?prefix=v2 with a separate JSON file for each route for each day.

 If the arrival times for a particular route/day haven't been computed yet, you'll get an error when computing statistics.